log-ghj/log-ghj.github.io/_pages/about.md

 Bibliometric Analysis of Health Economic Research (joined with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)

-The Effects of Vacancy Fees on House Prices (joined with Jakob Gutschlhofer)
+The Effect of a Vacancy Ban on German Housing Markets (joined with Jakob Gutschlhofer)